William Aramony: United Way career

-Aramony began in 1954 as a staff planner for the South Bend, Indiana Community Chest.
+Aramony began in 1954 as a staff planner for the South Bend, Indiana, Community Chest.
 Four years later, he was hired as a local executive in Columbia, South Carolina, then Miami, Florida where he was known as a superb fund raiser and enthusiastic promoter for the charities he represented.

 He was hired as CEO of the national governing body, the United Community Funds and Council of America (UCFCA) in 1970.
 He began an organizational makeover and the group was renamed, United Way of America (UWA), and moved from New York City to Alexandria, Virginia in 1971.
 A common stated purpose and standard name (United Way of ...) was established for local affiliates.

 Next, he formed a partnership with the National Football League in 1973, whereby "players and coaches made public service announcements about their involvement with United Way chapters" which were broadcast during NFL games at no charge. "[T]hese associations brought widespread attention" to the United Way and in 1975, helped push donations above $1 billion for the first time.

 Aramony helped develop a core strategy, which emphasizes an annual community-wide campaign in the Fall.
 United Way provides assistance to employers, who provide a payroll deduction option to encourage workers to contribute to United Way.
 Agencies that receive United Way funding agree not to solicit donations during the UW campaign.

-He authored the book, United Way: The Next Hundred Years in 1987 and created the minority roundtable which increased minority involvement in the organization.
 Over his career, he helped develop numerous United Way leaders.
-Some of these new leaders, Ralph Dickerson Jr., at United Way of New York City; Oral Suer and Norman O. Taylor from United Way of the National Capital Area, were later involved in expense report scandals.
+Some of these new leaders—Ralph Dickerson Jr., at United Way of New York City, and Oral Suer and Norman O. Taylor at United Way of the National Capital Area—were later involved in expense report scandals.

 Aramony was awarded the Silver Buffalo Award in 1988 by the National council of the Boy Scouts of America.
 It is presented for noteworthy and extraordinary service to youth on a national basis.

 During his tenure, United Way receipts rose from $787 million in 1970 to more than $3.1 billion in 1990 ($1.04 billion in 1970 dollars).